lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session10_see.md

 ## Learning Objectives

-1. Describe the decisions you experimented with and how they are intertwined with other decisions and clinic outcomes.
+1. Describe the decisions you experimented with and how they are intertwined with other decisions and clinic outcomes over time.

-2. Test your understanding of the system story by describing what’s happening when it produces a runaway increase or decrease in some output.
+2. Test your understanding of the causal system story by describing what’s happening when it produces a system behavior over time.

-3. Apply your thinking to anticipate the long-term trend in your clinic’s EBP reach under two different decision scenarios.
+3. Apply your thinking to anticipate the short and long term trends in your team’s care quality under different decision scenarios.

 # In-session Exercise (30 minutes)